School Field Trips

 Educators and students, the NMAI staff is glad you are planning to visit the museum.

 All groups are strongly encouraged to reserve entry to the museum.
-Your reservation makes it possible for the museum to send you pre-visit ideas for your class, even if you do not want a guided tour.
-Teachers can reserve group entry and guided school tours by either submitting an online request OR by faxing/mailing a completed registration form to the museum.
+Your reservation makes it possible for the museum to send you pre-visit ideas for your class, even if you do not want a guided program.
+Teachers can reserve group entry and guided school programs by either submitting an online request OR by faxing/mailing a completed registration form to the museum.
 After registering, you will receive a confirmation letter before your scheduled visit.
 Bring this confirmation letter when you visit the museum.
-Pre-visit teacher resources, as well as "Self Guides" for those groups not scheduling a tour, will be sent to you with the confirmation letter, and are also available on this site.
+Pre-visit teacher resources, as well as "Self Guides" for those groups not scheduling a guided program, will be sent to you with the confirmation letter, and are also available on this site.

 All school groups must be chaperoned.
 The museum requires that each teacher assign one adult for every ten students for grades 3 and up.
 Pre-K through second grade requires one adult for every five students.
 Chaperons are asked to supervise and remain with their groups at all times and in all locations, including the museum shops.
 The NMAI reserves the right to cancel programs for groups that are inadequately supervised and to ask unsupervised groups to leave the building.